 Dim sum is traditionally served with tea.
 In fact, the drinking of tea is just as important to dim sum as the food.
 More traditional dim sum restaurants typically serve dim sum until mid-afternoon.

 Dim sum is a great choice when you dine with several people, and it’s a fun thing to do on a Saturday or Sunday morning.
 The first time I went to Li Wah we had a nice-sized group and sat at a round table with a lazy susan in the middle.
 We could select the dishes and rotate the lazy susan to get what we wanted.

-The check is then divided by however many people are in attendance (any vegetarians or picky/allergic diners get their own check – it’s just easier and more fair).
+We then divide the check by however many people are in attendance (any vegetarians or picky/allergic diners get their own check – it’s just easier and more fair).
 It is always a surprise how stuffed we are and how little we spend in the end.
 As long as you avoid the roasted meats and vegetables (the higher priced items), you can sit there for hours and walk away paying less than $20.

 The most important thing about enjoying dim sum is to go in there with an open mind and just try as many dishes as you can.
 Once you have learned what you like and don’t like you can then start being choosier.
-For example, I cannot and will not eat chicken feet, even though they are a dim sum delicacy.
-But I at least tried them.
+For example, I cannot and will not order tripe, jelly fish or chicken feet, even though they are a dim sum delicacy.
+But I have at least tried them.